-Detailed description is in RFC 6844, chapter 4 updated by Errata 5065 in compliance with BRG.
+For details see RFC 6844 chapter 4 corrected by Errata 5065 in compliance with BRC.

-I.CA carries out first check and:
+I.CA provides first check and:

-- If the set of CAA records is found then it waits the amount of time which is maximum of TTL CAA record time and 8 hours; - If no CA record exists then it waits 8 hours:

-and then the repeated check is carried out.
+- If a set of CAA record was found then I.CA waits for higher time (time of TTL CAA record, 8 hours); - If there is no set of CAA records I.CA waits 8 hours, and then repeated check is provided.

-Next steps of application validation and Certificate issuance will be performed only if the repeated check found:
+Next steps of validation will follow only if:

-- That no CAA record exists; or - The set of CAA records was found; and - No CAA record of the set contains an unknown sign and is simultaneously marked as critical; and - The set of CAA records containing the sign "issue" is empty or some of these records contains the string "ica.cz".
+- No CAA record exists; or - The set of CAA record is found and: - Any CAA record does not contain unknown symbol and is not simultaneously marked as critical; and - The set of CAA records containing the tag "issue" is empty or some record with "issue" tag contains the string "ica.cz".

-In an opposite case the application in rejected.
+In an opposite case the application is rejected.